 6 Ways To Hide or Treat Your Tummy Tuck Scars

-A tummy tuck scar will never go away completely but here are some ways to lessen their appearance.
+A tummy tuck scar will never go away completely but here are some ways to lessen its appearance.

 About 2-6 weeks after surgery you can begin using a simple moisturizing cream containing vitamin E or one of the many specialty scar creams on the market.
 None of these creams will miraculously remove the scar but they help minimize them.
 After about 6 weeks you can use some of the more advanced creams containing silicone or hydroquinone which lightens the skin.

 After about a year, your scar will pretty much look the way it is going to stay.
 If the way it looks makes you feel self-conscious there are professional treatments that can help improve this.
 Laser resurfacing treatments can smooth the texture of scars making them less noticeable.
-Light-based treatments such as IPL® Photofacial can lighten any darker pigmented skin and reduce redness to improve the way scars look.
-Radiofrequency devices like InMode Fractora or Morpheus8 are safe to use in scars revision for all skin phototypes in contrast to laser devices.
+Light-based treatments such as CoolPeel™ can lighten any darker-pigmented skin and reduce redness to improve the way scars look.
+Radiofrequency devices like InMode Fractora or Morpheus8 are safe to use in scar revision for all skin phototypes in contrast to laser devices.
 All these treatments work great for scarring but you will probably need a series of treatments to obtain the desired results.

 Microneedling uses tiny surgical-grade needles to create micro-injuries to your skin which stimulates your skin’s collagen and elastin production to heal these injuries.
 When used on a tummy tuck scar, it can reduce the appearance of the scar and make the skin firmer and smoother.
 A series of microneedling treatments can result in a flat, softened, tummy tuck scar that is much less noticeable.